Alpha Eta Honor Society

 Founded as a national honor society for the allied health professions in 1975, The Alpha Eta Honor Society recognizes and promotes significant scholarship, leadership, and contributions to the Advancing Health professions at collegiate institutions.
 Membership is by nomination and open to: undergraduate and graduate students in their last academic year of enrollment; alumni; and faculty.
 The UB chapter was chartered in April 1975, with the initial members inducted in 2010.

-Nominations for Alpha Eta are made by faculty members during the fall of a student's final year of their academic program.
 Each nominated student will be contacted by the Alpha Eta Chapter President notifying them of their nomination and explaining the application process.
-Please note that only 20% of all eligible students can be inducted into the UB Chapter of the Alpha Eta Honor Society.

 Post-Nomination Projects